 10. Data Backup

 It’s easy to delete or corrupt SaaS application data accidentally.
-Software conflicts and malicious actors can cause major disruptions.
+Software conflicts and malicious actors can cause significant disruptions.
 SaaS vendors back up data at the platform level, but you can’t access that information to restore your account.

 Rewind is favored by business owners who are concerned about the risk of losing their critical data.